C R G CRG Reports Exterior Engine 1967 Model ID

 Muncie transmission with the VIN next to the trans code (the VIN is sometimes stamped on top of the trans).

-TH400 transmissions were VIN stamped above the pan rail on the driver side (the VIN is difficult to see with the exhaust system installed).
+TH400 transmissions were VIN stamped either above the pan rail on the driver's side (very difficult to see with the exhaust system installed) or on the driver's side of the bellhousing (as indicated in the picture).

 CRG Home Previous/Back